lley154/littercoin/README.md

 Baseline results for Littercoin validator script

-Helios Plutus V2 Littercoin validation script: https://github.com/lley154/littercoin/blob/preprod-5.0/src/lcValidator.cs

-Haskell PlutusV2 Littercoin validator script: https://github.com/lley154/littercoin/blob/baseline/src/Littercoin/OnChain.hs

 Helios Plutus V2 baseline testing log: https://github.com/lley154/littercoin/blob/preprod-5.0/testing/baseline.log

-Hasekll Plutus V2 baseline testing log: https://github.com/lley154/littercoin/blob/baseline/testing/baseline.log
+Haskell Plutus V2 baseline testing log: https://github.com/lley154/littercoin/blob/baseline/testing/baseline.log

 ## Getting Started
-To setup your own incentized token economy, you can follow the steps below and use this as  a template.
+To setup your own incentivized token economy, you can follow the steps below and use this as  a template.
 #### Nami Wallet Setup
 You will need to use a Cardano wallet and using the Nami wallet is a good wallet for new and experienced users alike.
 Nami wallet is a Chrome browser extension wallet and can be found on the Chrome extension page here: